 Famous beautiful bookstore – on Rua das Carmelitas

-Wonderful restaurant in Ribiera (seating inside and outside)
+Wonderful restaurant in Ribeira with seating inside and outside

-Didn’t go here but supposed to be a well known place to grab a coffee or dine.
-It’s on the main street, Rua de Santa Catarina
+Well known spot to grab a coffee or dine located on the main street -Rua de Santa Catarina

-Try a Francesinha – ….
-Or don’t.
-I didn’t because it is not something I’d enjoy whatsoever BUT the girls I was traveling with wanted to try it.
-It’s a sandwich with a bunch of different meats, covered in a thick sauce and melted cheese along with some other things
+Famous for its Francesinha which is a Portuguese sandwich.
+It’s a sandwich with a bunch of different meats, covered in a thick sauce and melted cheese along with some other toppings

-Make sure to try Port while you’re in Porto.
-Port wine is only classified as Port if it’s grown in that region.
-The grapes are grown in the Duoro Valley and then the wine is brought to Porto where it ages in cellars.
+Make sure to try Port since Port wine is only classified as Port if it is grown in this region.
+The grapes are grown in the Douro Valley and then the wine is brought to Porto where it ages in cellars.
 Aside from Port, try some of the local wines from the Douro valley.